-The second module is all about process technology.
-You and your classmates will learn all about thermodynamics and thermodynamic cycles.
-For the project, you will be challenged to use recycling to design a suitable reactor for your own process, along with the first separation stage.
-The volume of the recycle stream is one of the design variables.
+In this module you will learn all about thermodynamics and thermodynamic cycles.
+For the team project, you will be challenged to design a suitable reactor for your own process, along with the first separation stage, including recycling.
+The size of the recycle stream is a design variable.
 Minimal use of raw materials and energy is an important design criterion.
-During your practical assignment you will also come across reactor types and distillations.
+During the practical class you will come across reactor types and distillations again.

-In order to predict how materials and their properties will behave, you need to know more about the material's atoms and atom structure.
-The central theme in the third module is the relationship between materials' properties and atom structure; for example, the link between transparency and atom positioning.
-On top of that you will learn about quantum mechanics and materials at molecular level, focusing especially on organic materials and polymers and conducting experiments in the laboratory.
-Your project will be a case study of the role of materials in new energy applications.
+In order to be able to predict how materials and their properties will behave, you need to know more about the materials’ atoms and atom structures.
+In this module you will explore the relationship between material properties and atom structure: for example, the link between transparency and atom positioning.
+You will also get familiar with quantum mechanics and materials at a molecular level, with a special emphasis on organic materials and polymers.
+You will conduct experiments in our laboratory on campus.
+Your project is a case study on the role of materials in new energy applications.

-During the fourth module you will learn all about chemical equilibrium reactions, phase transitions and electrochemical processes.
-These issues play a crucial role in the chemical and pharmaceutical industries and the food industry, among others; they are used in manufacturing and purification processes and in the analysis of material composition.
+During the last module of the first year you will learn all about chemical equilibrium reactions, phase transitions and electrochemical processes.
+These issues play a crucial role in the chemical, pharmaceutical and food industries, among others, where they are used in manufacturing and purification processes and for the analysis of material composition.
 The theoretical part of Analytical Chemistry will give you an overview of the modern spectroscopic and chromatographic techniques used in the quantitative and qualitative analysis of molecules and molecular mixtures.
-You will put what you've learned in Analytical Chemistry into practice by carrying out various tests., using the aforementioned techniques as well as techniques related to equilibrium processes.
+You get to put what you've learned into practice by carrying out various tests, using the aforementioned techniques as well as techniques related to equilibrium processes.